johnwayne275/johnwayne275/README.md

 - 👋 Hi, I’m @johnwayne275
 - 👀 I’m interested in learning new technologies and open-source projects.
-- 🌱 I’m currently learning Python and Data Science.
+- 🌱 I’m currently learning Python, Data Science, and Machine Learning.
 - 💞️ I’m looking to collaborate on interesting web development projects.
 - 📫 How to reach me: jiangweiyi275@gmail.com
 - 🌍 Pronouns: He/Him